julzaza/wildwitchherbs/_posts/2026-01-17-forbidden-herbs-for-women.md

 - Linked to delirium and madness
 - Used in spirit rites and poison lore
-- Associated with infant death in folk belief
+- Associated with dangerous outcomes surrounding childbirth.

 **Why restricted:**
 Henbane was believed to rupture the boundary between womb and soul, leaving women vulnerable to possession, miscarriage, or permanent mental disturbance.